- Departments A - C

-The Animal Safety Department provides service and protection to all persons within unincorporated Pitkin County with regards to animal issues.
-Duties include the enforcement of animal safety laws, conducting animal safety investigations, and providing conflict intervention within the community concerning animal safety issues.
-The Animal Safety Officer serves summonses, handles the detention of animals, and testifies in court regarding animal safety issues.
+The Pitkin County Sheriff's Office provides Animal Safety services and protection to all persons and animals within unincorporated Pitkin County through the Community Response Officer and regular Patrol staff.
+Duties include the enforcement of animal safety ordinances, conducting investigations, and providing conflict intervention within the community concerning animal issues.
+The Community Response Officer and Patrol Deputies serve summonses, handle the detention of animals, and may testify in court regarding animal safety issues.

-Investigation of animal safety complaints including but not limited to:
+- Investigation of animal safety complaints including but not limited to:

-Cruelty / neglect
+- Cruelty / neglect

-Injuries to animals
+- Injuries to animals